rafalswierczek/Google-SERP-Analyzer/README.md

 # Google-SERP-Analyzer
-Application that provide chart for domains positions for specific phrases
+>Application that provide charts for domains positions for specific phrases App in progress...